jvidal7/aws-serverless-debugging-lab/README.md

 As a Cloud Support Engineer, your responsibility is to identify and resolve issues in production serverless workflows.

-In this project, you'll simulate a real-world support ticket by investigating a broken contact form integration.
+In this project, I simulate a real-world support ticket by investigating a broken contact form integration.
 You’ll:

 - Explore CloudWatch logs for Lambda functions
 - Verify API Gateway configuration